San Bernardino shooter's visa file raised no red flags - U.S. government sources

 The new records outline precisely what security checks were conducted on Malik before her visa was approved, including which U.S. government data bases were checked.

-Despite those checks, another source familiar with the material said they did not entirely resolve questions as to whether Farook and Malik actually met in person before she traveled to the United States.
+Despite those checks, another source familiar with the material said they did not entirely resolve questions as to whether Farook and Malik actually met in person before she travelled to the United States.

 Farook, in a statement submitted to support Malik's visa application, said the couple first met in person and became engaged on Oct.
 3, 2013, during the Haj pilgrimage to Mecca, according to the Homeland Security documents released by the House Judiciary Committee.